Ephraim Bateman: Early life and education

+Political career

-Member of the New Jersey General Assembly 1808–1809, 1811, and 1813, serving as speaker in 1813; elected to the Fourteenth United States Congress and to the three succeeding Congresses (March 4, 1815 – March 3, 1823).
+Bateman served in the New Jersey General Assembly 1808–1809, 1811, and 1813, and was speaker in 1813.
+He was elected to the Fourteenth United States Congress and to the three succeeding Congresses (March 4, 1815 – March 3, 1823).

-Member, New Jersey Legislative Council 1826 and served as president; elected to the United States Senate to fill the vacancy caused by the death of Joseph McIlvaine and served from November 9, 1826 to January 12, 1829, when he resigned because of failing health.
+Member, New Jersey Legislative Council 1826 and served as president; elected to the United States Senate to fill the vacancy caused by the death of Joseph McIlvaine and served from November 9, 1826, to January 12, 1829, when he resigned because of failing health.
 His election to the Senate was contested by several members of the New Jersey Legislature and citizens, citing that Bateman, while presiding over the joint election meeting, cast the deciding vote for himself against Theodore Frelinghuysen.
 A select committee investigated the issue and declared the election legal.

-He died in Cedarville, Cumberland County, New Jersey, aged 48; interred in the Old Stone Church Cemetery, Fairfield Township, Cumberland County, New Jersey.
+He died in Cedarville, Cumberland County, New Jersey, aged 48, and was interred in the Old Stone Church Cemetery in Fairfield Township, Cumberland County, New Jersey.